skessler01/GitWorkshopExercises/Git History/Readme.md

 > git blame [file] -L 40,60

-To test this, try to find out who insulted you in the text file 'documentation.txt'.
+Try to find out who insulted you in the text file 'documentation.txt'.

 ## (Optional) Git bisect